sstsimulator/sst-macro/docs/manual/manual.md

 The following parameters define the CPU and compute power of the node (independent of memory subsystem).
 They are universal and are valid for all abstract machine models.
-Using the preferred (current) namespace parameters:

 ````
+node {
-node.model = simple
+ model = simple
-node.frequency = 2.1ghz
+ frequency = 2.1ghz
-node.ncores = 24
+ ncores = 24
-node.nsockets = 4
+ nsockets = 4
+}
 ````
 or using the deprecated parameters: